bkryza/decorest/README.rst

 Basics
 ------

-For most typical cases the usage should be straightforward.
+For most typical cases the usage should be farily straightforward.
 Simply create a sublcass of :py:`decorest.RestClient` and define methods, which will perform calls to the actual REST service.
 You can declare how each function should actually make the request to the service solely using decorators attached to the